MetaOOD: Automatic Selection of OOD Detection Models: for OOD Detection Model Selection

 \subsection{Offline Meta-Training}

-During the offline training, we generate embeddings for both dataset pair $\mathcal{D}_\text{train}$ and method $\mathcal{M}$, and train the latent mapping from these embeddings to the performances $\mathbf{P}$.
+During offline training, we generate embeddings for dataset pair $\mathcal{D}_\text{train}$ and method $\mathcal{M}$, and train the latent mapping from these embeddings to the performances $\mathbf{P}$.
 The meta-learner can generalize and select the best-performing model for new, unseen datasets by learning the relationship between $\{\mathcal{D}_\text{train}, \mathcal{M}\} \rightarrow \mathbf{P}$.
-Prior works have shown that performance mapping is empirically learnable, although imperfect, in related fields like outlier detection \citep{zhao2024towards}.
+Note this training process is supervised.
+Prior works have shown that performance mapping is empirically learnable, although imperfect, in related fields like OD \citep{zhao2024towards}.

 To predict the performance of the \textit{candidate model} on \textit{a new dataset pair}, we propose training a meta-predictor as a regression problem.
 The input to the meta-predictor consists of ${E_{i}^\text{meta}, E_{j}^\text{model}}$, corresponding to the embedding of the $i$-th dataset pair and the embedding of the $j$-th OOD detector.
 Dataset embedding of dataset pair $\mathcal{D}$ is denoted as $E^\text{data} = \psi(\mathcal{D})$, and method embedding extracted from $\mathcal{M}$ is denoted as $E^\text{model} = \phi(\mathcal{M}, M)$; we provide more details below on the embedding generation in \S \ref{two_embed}.
-Our goal is to train the meta-predictor $f$\footnote{The format of $f$ can be any regression models; in this work, we use an XGBoost \cite{chen2016xgboost} model due to its balance of simplicity and expressiveness, as well as strong feature selection characteristic.} to map the characteristics of the datasets and the OOD detectors to their corresponding performance ranking across all historical dataset pairs.
-The steps of the (offline) meta-train are shown in Fig. \ref{fig:pipeline}, top and Appx.
-Algo. \ref{alg:offline}.
+Our goal is to train the meta-predictor $f$\footnote{The format of $f$ can be any regression models; in this work, we use an XGBoost \citep{chen2016xgboost} model due to its balance of simplicity and expressiveness, as well as strong feature selection characteristic.} to map the characteristics of the datasets and the OOD detectors to their corresponding performance ranking across all historical dataset pairs.
+The steps of the (offline) meta-train are shown in Fig.~\ref{fig:clarification}, top and Appx.
+Algo.~\ref{alg:offline}.